thien/stereo.vision/readme.md

 ![Loop](media/stereovision.gif)

+The task was to find the plane on the images, and find the visible road.
+Bonus points for detecting objects on the road, and for drawing the normal of the plane.
 A video of the full lap can be found at [https://www.youtube.com/watch?v=cNyDkLB4jSc](https://www.youtube.com/watch?v=cNyDkLB4jSc).

 ## Run: